Angeline Abela, ACP, BHSc-P(Hons.), MA – Fellow

 Justin Mausz, ACP, BAHSc, MSc, PhD(c) – Senior Fellow

-Justin Mausz is a Ph.D. student in the Department of Health Research Methods, Evidence, and Impact at McMaster University in Hamilton, Ontario, and an Advanced Care Paramedic with Peel Regional Paramedic Services.
+Justin Mausz is a Ph.D. candidate in the Department of Health Research Methods, Evidence, and Impact at McMaster University in Hamilton, Ontario, and an Advanced Care Paramedic with Peel Regional Paramedic Services.
 Justin holds a Bachelor of Allied Health Science from the University of Ontario Institute of Technology, and a Master of Science in Health Science Education from McMaster University.
 Justin’s undergraduate and masters research focused primarily on education, and how context influences learning and performance.
 His PhD research uses a mixed methods approach to explore the socio-cultural characteristics of paramedic mental health, including the prevalence and risk factors of work-related mental illness among paramedics.
 Methodologically, Justin works primarily in qualitative research paradigms, and has a particular interest in constructivist grounded theory, but also has experience with biostatistics.
 Justin can be reached at firstname.lastname@example.org.
 Follow Justin on Twitter @Prof_Dewey.
 View his research on PubMed and ResearchGate.

 Brent McLeod, ACP, MPH, MHM – Fellow